BlaineHeffron/WaveformML/README.md

     --limit_val_batches n
     --limit_train_batches n
-    --log_gpu_memory true // logs the gpu usage
+    --log_gpu_memory true // logs the gpu usage --terminate_on_nan true // terminates when nan loss is returned

 Here are some that aren't currently working for some reason but look quite useful: